tecnico-distsys/stepframework/trunk/src/readme.txt

 To run tests for one domain at a time:

-$ ant run-flight-tests
+$ ant run-tests-flight
-$ ant run-mediator-tests
+$ ant run-tests-mediator

 To run all tests: